-The EEOC ruled that “intentional discrimination against a transgender individual because that person is transgender is, by definition, discrimination ‘based on … sex,’ and such discrimination therefore violates Title VII.”
+The EEOC ruled that “intentional discrimination against a transgender individual because that person is transgender is, by definition, discrimination ‘based on … sex,’ and such discrimination, therefore, violates Title VII.”
 This EEOC echoes an analogy made in Schroer v.
 Billington, 577 F. Supp.
 2d 293 (D.D.C.
-2008), a case which involved discrimination against man who was transitioning to woman.
+2008), a case which involved discrimination against the man who was transitioning to a woman.
 In that case, the court held that Ms. Schroer was entitled to protection under Title VII because she was discriminated against because of sex.
-The judge in that case made an analogy to religious discrimination: If an employer fired an employee for converting from Christianity to Judaism, and the employer defended its actions by claiming that they don’t discriminate against Christians or Jews, just against employees who convert, everyone would agree that discriminating against a convert was discrimination because of religion.
+The judge, in that case, made an analogy to religious discrimination: If an employer fired an employee for converting from Christianity to Judaism, and the employer defended its actions by claiming that they don’t discriminate against Christians or Jews, just against employees who convert, everyone would agree that discriminating against a convert was discrimination because of religion.

 In cases where a man changes from male to female, that person frequently faces discrimination because of his decision to stop presenting himself as a man and to begin appearing as a woman.
 Some courts have traditionally carved such persons out from the protection of Title VII by concluding that ‘trans-sexuality’ is an unprotected trait.
 The focus is on the label assigned to the person, rather than on the person’s sex.
 The Equal Protection Clause of the Constitution protects similarly situated individuals from such invidious discrimination.